 A man working for a private security firm told police he saw Dunn walking in front of the gym May 3, and the actress said she observed Dunn standing across the street as she drove to the gym the following day, the detective testified.

-Kunis identified Dunn as the man she had seen, according
+Kunis identified Dunn as the man she had seen, according to Gregozek.

 Dunn was first arrested about a year ago after temporarily inhabiting a vacant West Hollywood condominium owned by Kunis.
 He pleaded no contest last February to a misdemeanor count of unauthorized entry of a dwelling and was ordered to stay away from the actress.